 food

-Hip hip hooray, it’s Mardi Gras, grab a king cake
+Hip hip hooray, it’s Mardi Gras season, grab a king cake

-It’s Mardi Gras Day, Tuesday, Feb.
-21, 2023.
+Happy Mardi Gras season beginning with the Epiphany on Jan.
+6 culminating Carnival Day, Tuesday, March 4, 2025.
+You know what that means.
 Time for king cake.
-Americans usher in the new year with diets and lifestyle resolutions galore, but many people across the globe — particularly those from predominantly Catholic countries — celebrate the calendar change with a sweet pastry known as king cake.
-It first appears in bakery cases at the beginning of each year and can be…
+Americans usher in the new year with diets and lifestyle resolutions galore, but many people across the globe — particularly those from predominantly Catholic countries — celebrate the calendar change with a sweet pastry known as king cake….

 George Burgers — Not George’s Burgers